FahimF/fai-exp/README.md

 Here's a listing of what each notebook contains:

+* [**article_summarizer**](article_summarizer.ipynb): Using the T5 model to summarize PDF articles from arXiv.

-* **diff_edit**: Attempts to get the [DiffEdit](https://arxiv.org/abs/2210.11427) paper implemented.
+* [**diff_edit**](dff_edit.ipynb): Attempts to get the [DiffEdit](https://arxiv.org/abs/2210.11427) paper implemented.
 WIP.

-* **diffusers_music**: Explores using the Hugging Face [diffusers library](https://github.com/huggingface/diffusers) (specifically [DanceDiffusionPipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/dance_diffusion)) to generate music.
+* [**diffusers_music**](diffusers_music.ipynb): Explores using the Hugging Face [diffusers library](https://github.com/huggingface/diffusers) (specifically [DanceDiffusionPipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/dance_diffusion)) to generate music.

-* **guidance_variations**: Trying out various guidance value techniques discussed on the FastAI forums to compare and contrast each method to see which one works best (for a given value of "best").
+* [**guidance_variations**](guidance_variations.ipynb): Trying out various guidance value techniques discussed on the FastAI forums to compare and contrast each method to see which one works best (for a given value of "best").

   ![guidance_values](assets/guidance_values.jpg)

-* **mubert_music:** Generating music using the Mubert API and a text prompt.
+* [**mubert_music**](mubert_music.ipynb): Generating music using the Mubert API and a text prompt.
 Also explores converting an image to a text description using BLIP/CLIP and then using that description as the prompt to pass on to generate music so that you essentially have an image-to-music pipeline ...

-* **prompt_editing**: This one has experiments into how to edit elements of an image created using Stable Diffusion by passing the seed used for the original image, the original prompt, and a new edited prompt which contains the changes you want to implement.
+* [**prompt_editing**](prompt_editing.ipynb): This one has experiments into how to edit elements of an image created using Stable Diffusion by passing the seed used for the original image, the original prompt, and a new edited prompt which contains the changes you want to implement.
 This is still a WIP since the concept worked  on the first try, but I'm not sure if that's a fluke or not ...
 Needs more testing.

   | ![original](assets/bicycle-cat.jpg)                          | ![edited](assets/bicycle-dog.jpg)                            |
   | ------------------------------------------------------------ | ------------------------------------------------------------ |